iopsmon/dc_iopsmon/README.md

 Support:
 None - This is a free app that I developed for my own purpose, but it's great if you want to use Splunk for free, so if you want to use it, test it in a develpoment enviroment first

+This App has not been tested on Windows Splunk platform